OpenQuadruped/spot_mini_mini/README.md

 ### Reinforcement Learning

 I'm using this platform to validate a novel Reinforcement Learning method for locomotion by myself and my co-authors Matthew Elwin & Ian Abraham.
 Instead of learning a gait from scratch, we propose using an existing scheme as a baseline over which we optimize via training.
-The method is called Gait Modulation with Bezier Curves, and we are currently validating our experimental results.
+The method is called `Gait Modulation with Bezier Curves`, and we are currently validating our experimental results.
 Here's a sneak peak of what you can expect:

 <p float="left">
   <img src="spot_real/media/V_descent.gif" width="335" />